madlabsinc/teachcode/README.md

 - Navigate to a directory of your choice and fire in `teachcode init`.
 - Navigate to the `teachcode-solutions` directory.
 - Copy and paste the command as instructed within the initial screen `teachcode fetchtask <key>`.
-- Hurray :+1: you've got your first task.
+- Hurray :tada: you've got your first task.
 - Write your solution within a file that is auto-created.
 For instance, `task<task_number>.py` for Python.
 - `teachcode submit` submits the current solution and gives you the next key to proceed if your solution meets all the test cases.
 - `teachcode showkeys` shows you all the keys.